Little Bits of History

 Artiste - In 1919, United Artists studios were formed.

-February 6: Tobacco Road – In 1987, the US bans smoking in all federal buildings, except Congress.
+February 6: Tobacco Road – In 1987, the US banned smoking in all federal buildings, except Congress.

 Not So Old – In 1987, President Ronald Reagan became the oldest sitting US President.